faralk/faralk/README.md

-### Hello, my name is Fares Alkorani.
-I am in final week of STA302.
+### Hello, my name is Fares Alkorani. 👋

+I’m a third-year undergrad student at the University of Toronto.
+I am currently pursuing a double major in computer science and statistics.

 <!--
 **faralk/faralk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.